 reduced coverage providing service with improved quality to geographically concentrated earth

 stations.
 Multibeam antenna coverage allows these two alternatives to be reconciled.
 Satellite extended coverage may be achieved by means of the juxtaposition of several narrow beam coverages, each beam providing an antenna gain which increases as the antenna beamwidth decreases (reduced coverage per beam).
-The link performance improves as the number of beams increases; the limit is determined by the antenna technology, whose complexity increases with the number of beams, and the mass.

 High-throughput Satellite or HTS systems represent a new generation of satellite communications systems, that provide a significant increase in capacity than conventional communication satellites.
 They utilize frequency reuse and multiple spot beams to deliver vast throughput for the same amount of allocated orbital spectrum.
 The increase in capacity typically ranges from 2 to more than 100 times as much capacity as the conventional fixed, broadcast, and mobile satellite services (FSS, BSS, and MSS).
 This significantly reduces the cost per bit.